hapax/hapax.github.io/assets/chance.md

 flipping a coin.
 Once again, ignoring the small effect of markings, the coin has a symmetry between the two sides, heads and tails.
+And similarly, if I have a very large coin I can only drop, then I will need to randomly choose the initial conditions for tossing if I want the coin flip to be random.
+This defeats the purpose of the coin.

 ---